FiorenSt/ConTEST/README.md

     install_R_functions()
    ```

 3. Use ConTEST in Python!
+Follow the tutorial below for more information about the individual functions.

 <br/>